brendanzab/language-garden/README.md

 language projects that interested me, in the hope that they might be useful to others and my future self.

-Here’s a list of some other related projects that you might find interesting if you like this repository:
+If you like this repository, you might find these projects interesting as well:

 - [andrejbauer/plzoo](https://github.com/andrejbauer/plzoo/):
   Andrej Bauer’s minimnal programming language demonstrations